Website Human Services Programs of Carroll County, Inc.

-Educational Requirements: Candidates for this position are required to have high school/general diploma, Associates or Bachelor’s Degree preferred.
-Prior experience in the human services field preferred.
+Educational Requirements: Candidates for this position are required to have high school/general diploma, Associates or bachelor’s degree preferred.
+Prior experience working with homeless/high-risk participants.

 Supervisory Responsibilities: None

-Travel Requirements: Travel for meetings, trainings and to program participant’s home is required.
-Transportation of participants to appropriate appointments may be required (in agency vehicle).
+Travel Requirements: Travel for meetings, training and outreach is required.
+Transportation of participants to appropriate appointments is to be required (in agency vehicle).